JonmarCorpuz/SecondBrain/AWS - Direct Connect.md

 ## Direct Connect SiteLink

+Direct Connect SiteLink is an extension of Direct Connect that allows for a dedicated private network connection from a client's premises to AWS

+* Enhances the capabilities of Direct Connect by enabling private connectivity between different Direct Connect locations without the data having to traverse the public internet or the AWS network
-* Allows users to send data between AWS Direct Connect locations to create private network connections between
+* Allows users to connect their AWS Direct Connect locations directly with each other